 The project will be served by public water.
 The applicant has a letter from the Portland Water District (PWD) dated 10/13/21 confirming ability to serve the project.
-The Board finds the standards of this section have been met.

 C. Municipal Water Supply.
 The proposed subdivision will not cause an unreasonable burden on an existing water supply, if one is to be used;